skordal/cupcake/README.md

 Cupcake's current capabilities are:
 * Can show a window on the screen.
+* Can close a window on the screen.
+* Can draw a background in the aforementioned window.
+* Can crash when exiting ;-)

 How do I build and install it?
 ------------------------------